SEO can be a minefield. For new sellers it can be especially tricky.

 Look at each listing.
 Is it up, or down?
 What keywords have brought the most visits?
 The most sales?

 Look to see if you can focus more on the high performing queries.
 Remember, it’s better to double-down on strengths rather than improve weaknesses.

 Services to help optimize your listings

-Both are great tools, and which one you choose will be personal preference.
-I personally use Marmalead, but have used erank with success too.
+Both are great tools, and which one you choose will be a personal preference.
+I personally use Marmalead, but have used Erank with success too.